Ozempic for weight loss

 A New Miracle Weight Loss Drug?
-UNDERSTANDING SEMAGLUTIDE, OZEMPIC, WEGOVY, AND MOUNJARO
+UNDERSTANDING SEMAGLUTIDE, OZEMPIC, and WEGOVY

 Semaglutide is a glucagon-like peptide-1 (GLP-1) agonist medication that’s prescribed under the brand names Ozempic® and Wegovy®.
 Originally developed to treat diabetes, Semaglutide is safe and highly effective for long-term weight loss and management.
-We have been successfully using GLP-1s for years at our clinic in conjunction with our four-pillar metabolic health program - focusing on the four key elements that dictate a healthy metabolism: food, sleep, emotional wellness, and exercise.
+We have been successfully using GLP-1s for years at our clinic in conjunction with our metabolic health program, focusing on hormone health, food, sleep, and exercise.

 • GLP-1 agonists work on leptin and ghrelin, impacting hunger and satiety signaling.
 Patients generally experience a significant reduction in cravings and find it much easier to manage choices around food (i.e. chronic snacking or obsessive food thoughts that often accompany a calorie-restricted diet).